jasny/auth/README.md

 mail(
   $user->getEmail(),
-  "Welcome to our site",
+  "Password reset request",
-  "Please confirm your account by visiting $url"
+  "You may reset your password by visiting $url"
 );
 ```